AASJournals/Tutorials/Repositories/UsingRepositories.md

 ![Screen shot of licensing metadata fields in Zenodo.
 You should always license your shared material.
 Please ensure the Zenodo license matches the license you've chosen for this release. ](img/zenodo_license.png "Licensing Metadata Fields in Zenodo")

 #### Communities
 You may want to list the data or code in the AAS Journals "Community".
 This is something the AAS Journals are doing to raise awareness of codes published in our Journals.
-It is as simple as submitting the preserved object to a community.
+It is as simple as submitting the preserved object to a community when you are creating it.

 ![Screen shot of Communities fields in Zenodo.
 Adding your data or code to a Community can increase its discoverability. ](img/zenodo_communities.png "Communities Metadata Fields in Zenodo")

 #### Relationship to the Final Article
 This is the section you will update once your manuscript is finally published.
 If you look at this section today, then you will see that the first entry establishes the relationship between the github repository and this Zenodo archive.
 That one should be kept unchanged.
 Once your manuscript is published you should add a new field, entering the ApJ article "DOI" as a Related Identifier.
-The proper semantic relationship in this case is "is supplemented by this upload" just like the GithHub repo.
+The proper semantic relationship in this case is "is supplemented by this upload".
 Once you've added this material it will appear on the main landing page for the Zenodo entry.
+There are other semantic relationships you could choose depending upon the types of links you add to your repository object.

 ![Screen shot of Related Identifiers fields in Zenodo.
 Related Identifiers allow you to associate your data object to the final paper as a supplement or establish how it is cited in a subsequent article.](img/zenodo_relatedIds.png "Related Identifiers Metadata Fields in Zenodo")